-10.7 Court Overtime (Day Off)
+10.8 Court Overtime (Day Off)

-In the event that an individual is subpoenaed to court to testify on his or her day off, special provisions may apply.
+In the event that an individual is subpoenaed to court to testify on their day off, special provisions may apply.
 Normal court appearances are subject to regular overtime provisions.
 In the event that a court appearance is cancelled after 1700 hours on the previous day, the individual is entitled to two hours of overtime pay, even if no appearance is required.

-10.8 Call Back/Vacation Call Out
+10.9 Call Back/Vacation Call Out